-Peculiar smells
+Peculiar Smells

-When you first use your cooker it may give off a slight odour.
-This should stop after a little use.
+When you first use your cooker it may give off an odour.
+This should stop after use.

-Before using for the first time, make sure that all packing materials have been removed and then, to dispel manufacturing odours, turn the ovens to 200°C and run for an hour.
+Before using for the first time, make sure that all packing materials have been removed and then, to dispel manufacturing odours, turn the ovens to gas mark 6 (or 200 °C) and run for at least an hour.